niwinz/env-config/README.md

 ## License

-Copyright © 2013 Andrey Antukh <niwi@niwi.be>
+Copyright © 2013 Andrey Antukh <niwi@niwi.be> Distributed under the Apache 2.0 License.

-Distributed under the Apache 2.0 License.
+This code includes some code from https://github.com/weavejester/environ that are licensed by James Reeves with Eclipse Public License.